-Not all clouds are the same and not one type of cloud computing is right for everyone.
+Not all clouds are the same and no single type of cloud computing is right for everyone.
 Several different models, types, and services have evolved to help offer the right solution for your needs.

-Public clouds are owned and operated by a third-party cloud service providers, which deliver their computing resources, like servers and storage, over the Internet.
+Public clouds are owned and operated by third-party cloud service providers, which deliver computing resources like servers and storage over the internet.
 Microsoft Azure is an example of a public cloud.
 With a public cloud, all hardware, software, and other supporting infrastructure is owned and managed by the cloud provider.
 You access these services and manage your account using a web browser.

 Hybrid clouds combine public and private clouds, bound together by technology that allows data and applications to be shared between them.
-By allowing data and applications to move between private and public clouds, a hybrid cloud gives your business greater flexibility, more deployment options, and helps optimize your existing infrastructure, security, and compliance.
+By allowing data and applications to move between private and public clouds, a hybrid cloud gives your business greater flexibility and more deployment options and helps optimize your existing infrastructure, security, and compliance.